 What is Uni Connect?

 Uni Connect brings together 29 partnerships of universities, colleges and other local partners to offer activities, advice and information on the benefits and realities of going to university or college.

-Phase three of the Uni Connect programme will start in August 2021 and will, in principle, run through to the end of July 2025.
-Funding for the programme is subject to confirmation and consultation on an annual basis.
+* Funding for the programme is subject to confirmation and consultation on an annual basis.